 Taxable for other reasons

-If the sale of the residential property is taxable under 1 of the other land sale rules, the previously disallowed interest is treated as part of the cost of the property in the year it is sold.
+If the sale or disposal is taxable under 1 of the other land sale rules, you can claim the previously disallowed interest.

-If the disposal is not taxable, you cannot claim the interest previously disallowed under the interest limitation rules.
+You cannot claim the interest previously disallowed under the interest limitation rules if the sale or disposal is not taxable.